rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ```

 and all, except the first one, should not.
 I expect the type checker to be effective at rejecting nonsensical code.
-It it happens, it should be rare, contrived code, unlikely for developers to write.
+If it happens, it should be rare, contrived code, unlikely for developers to write.
 My examples are somewhat surprising since higher order functions are not uncommon in JavaScript.
 The second example is a piece of code I accidentally wrote in my project.
 It took some effort to figure out why my program does not work.

 I think these are examples of growing pains.
 TS type checker will fix these in the future.
-The programmer has to be prepared for a little fight with TS and I also has to accept that sometimes TS is wrong.
+Today, I have to be prepared for a little fight with TS and I also have to accept that sometimes TS is wrong.

 ## Can I trust the types?